LukaAlhonen/fullstack_graphql/README.md

 # fullstack_graphql

-Exercise submissions for Fullstack GraphQL exercises
+### Exercise submissions for Fullstack GraphQL exercises

+Each exercise submission has its' own commit